 Ornamentation of the 1870 hairstyles occurred at the front with bows universally worn at the time so that “no lady appears to fancy that her toilet is complete without one.”
 The bows often matched a woman’s dress and were made from wide ribbon with two loops, and arranged precisely as Alsatian women wore them.
 Sometimes the four-looped bows were narrower, but women found these four-looped bows “neither so pretty, nor so stylish-looking [as the more fashionable and wider two-looped bows].”
 Continue reading →

-By the mid 1780s the towering Georgian headdresses that had been so popular in the earlier decade were slowly being replaced by less lofty creations.
+By the mid 1780s, the towering Georgian headdresses that had been so popular in the earlier decade were slowly being replaced by less lofty creations.
 It was also during this time that hairstyles became wider and loaded with curls.
-The front portion of the hair was styled away from the face and the top portion of the hair was either crimped, frizzed, or curled.
+The front portion of the hair was often styled away from the face and the top portion of the hair was either crimped, frizzed, or curled.
 The lower portion of the hair was usually arranged in cascading ringlets or large curls that sometimes flowed to the waist and added a note of carelessness to the overall arrangement.
-Marie Antoinette’s confidante was princess Marie Thérèse of Savoy, better known as the princesse de Lamballe.
-She wore a style similar to the Lamballe Headdress created by the French hairdresser Henri de Bysterveld shown to the right.
+Marie Antoinette’s friend and confidante was princess Marie Thérèse of Savoy.
+She was better known as the princesse de Lamballe.
+She wore a style similar to the Lamballe Headdress created by the French hairdresser Henri de Bysterveld, illustrated to the right.
 Continue reading →